Tosche/ShowBlackFill/README.md

 It fills closed paths with almost black even while you are still drawing (yes, not perfectly black).
 After installation, it will add the menu item *View > Show Black Fill*.
 You can set a keyboard shortcut in System Preferences.
 I personally set it to Option+Command+B (I could make it as default, but don’t want to force it).
-There is a similar plugin called [Show Filled Preview](https://github.com/mekkablue/ShowFilledPreview), and my version focuses more on neat fill without outlines, admittedly causing other info (guidelines and anchors) to be much less visible.
+It is based on [Show Filled Preview](https://github.com/mekkablue/ShowFilledPreview) (thanks!), made for those who prefer a darker and sharper version.
-Huge thanks to [mekkablue](https://github.com/mekkablue) for debugging.
+Huge thanks to [mekkablue](https://github.com/mekkablue) for debugging!

 ![Paths are filled in almost black while editing.](ShowBlackFill.png "Show Black Fill Screenshot")

 ### Installation

+You can use Glyphs' Plugin Manager and let it handle everything.
+If you want it the hard way...

 1. Download the complete ZIP file and unpack it, or clone the repository.
 2. Double click the .glyphsReporter file.
 Confirm the dialog that appears in Glyphs.
 3. Restart Glyphs

+The plugin will appear in Window > Waterfall.

 ### Usage Instructions